DataDog/effective-dashboards/dashboards/kubernetes_capacity_planning/README.md

 # Going beyond

-[Setup the VPA in recommendation mode](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-vpa/) and include the recommendations in this dashboard to help any team identify the right CPU and Mem request to set.
+[Setup the Vertical Pod Autoscaler in recommendation mode](https://www.kubecost.com/kubernetes-autoscaling/kubernetes-vpa/) and include the recommendations in this dashboard to help any team identify the right CPU and Mem request to set.